dozamo/dozamo.github.io/content/en/lfcs/lab-setup/kvm-provision-ubuntu.md

 description: >
   Guide for an automated, text-based installation of an Ubuntu 22.04 LTS server for our lab.
 categories: ["Linux", "LFCS"]
-tags: [kvm, linux, Debian, Ubuntu]
+tags: ["Virtualization", "Debian", "Ubuntu", "kvm"]
 weight: 200
 ---